pret/pokered/README.md

 ====
 - Only portions of spinner tiles animate.
 - Occasionally, menu text sets itself to scroll.
-- Some sprites in the Celadon University area spawn bugged out on certain emulators; the more accurate it is, the more it seems to happen (eg. BGB).
-- Battling multiple of the trainers in Celadon University causes a crash when attempting to go to Route 16
 - The lone Rocket in Viridian Gym's basement needs to be directly spoken to to be battled

 Evolution Methods for new Pokemon